couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 Welcome!
 In this workshop, you'll build an AI-powered application using Couchbase Shell, starting with a simple chat request and evolving it into a RAG (Retrieval-Augmented Generation) system.

+If you're new to Couchbase, please click the following for more information on Couchbase NoSQL DB Platform.

+For an architecture overview please click the following link.

 ---

 ## What You'll Build